STKalinowski/ankiNotCards/README.md

 # ankiNotCards
-Program to automate my IPAD Notes.
+Program to automate my IPad Notes.

 Images of Notes taken on Ipad.
 Put into InputNotes.